HaydonUresti/Whats4Dinner/README.md

 # Whats4Dinner

-An app to help you keep track of what's for dinner this week.
+An app to help you keep track of what's for dinner the week.

 # Overview

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description of your app.
 Describe how to use the app.}

+Whats4Dinner is a note app for dinner.
+It allows you to enter what the meal is, as well as a helpful note or description relating to the meal.
+This data is saved locally on your device in order to be viewable when re-opening the app.

+Use-
+In order to use the app, after downloading the source code and dependencies, download Expo Go on your phone.
+Then run the command 'expo start --tunnel' and follow the instruction that follow.

 {Describe your purpose for creating this app.}